These are great questions for every creative to ask themselves.

 Sometimes, our mission only becomes clearer as we move further and further down our individual path.
-But best to your ability, I recommend getting clear on the future you’re unfolding.
+But best to your ability, your must achieve clarity on the future you’re unfolding.

 How much would you be willing to spend to get that result?

 We often say we want things, but when the rubber meats the road, we find ourselves balking at $97 courses, $900 weekend programs, and $2,000 masterminds.

 What price are you willing to pay for your dream?
 It doesn’t matter how much money you have right now.
 What matters is that you’re willing to go the distance.